Skip to Content

 Utility ATV

-Because these ATVs are used for working they need more power than a quad type or sport type four wheeler.
+Because these ATVs are used for working they need more power than a quad-type or sport-type four-wheeler.
 You can usually find these anywhere from 450cc up to 1100cc.
 For most applications though, I find that 550cc or 600cc to be plenty of power to get things done around the farm.

 Sport Quad

-These types of ATVs are the fun toys.
+These types of ATVs are fun toys.
 A lot of the time you’ll see these types of quads prepared for racing or doing stunts and tricks.
 You can usually tell this type just by looks, they look more aerodynamic and sporty looking.

 These quads look cool and are great for riding around some trails or taking them to a dirt track for some fun.
 Because these appeal to such a large audience they can be found anywhere from 70cc up to 1100cc.
 I’ve been able to have plenty of fun on an average 400cc sport quad though.
 That will give you plenty of power to do the things you’d want it to.
-I’m not gonna lie, the 700cc Raptor i rode was a beast, but you can still have fun with something like a 250cc Blaster.
+I’m not gonna lie, the 700cc Raptor I rode was a beast, but you can still have fun with something like a 250cc Blaster.

 UTV Or Side By Side

-These are more of the dune buggy looking off road vehicles.
+These are more of the dune buggy-looking off-road vehicles.
 Some seat two people and some seat four or more people.
 You’ll find these in sport and utility versions for whatever you need them for.
 But because of the extra passengers and extra weight of the frame, these engines are usually around 700cc up to 1100cc.

 Finishing Up

 I hope this has helped you to decide which size engine you should be looking for to fit your needs.
-If this is your first time buying an ATV, I would suggest buying used if you can.
+If this is your first time buying an ATV, I would suggest buying a used one if you can.
 That way the price will be a lot less, and if you decide to sell, you won’t be out all that much money.

 Sharing is caring!